Logo

 Tip

-A mismatch between the nameservers shown in WHOIS and the actual NS records returned by DNS can indicate a DNS propagation lag - or in serious cases, a domain hijack in progress.
+A mismatch between the nameservers shown in WHOIS and the actual NS records returned by DNS can indicate a propagation lag - or in serious cases, a domain hijack in progress.
 Always check both.
+For historical NS records to verify when a change occurred, use the Historical DNS Lookup.

 Recent NS record Lookup